 - Sleep issues

 The statistics show that CBT works.
-One study shows that half of patients who received cognitive behavioral therapy were significantly improved, with 30 to 40 percent of these individuals fully recovered.
+One study shows that half of the patients who received cognitive behavioral therapy were significantly improved, with 30 to 40 percent of these individuals fully recovered.
 Another study in the United Kingdom showed that CBT was far more effective than general treatment, even in cases where anti-depressants were prescribed.

 How CBT Works

 CBT is different from conventional psychotherapy, largely because of the refined and time-sensitive approach to the issues.
 Another major difference is the tools used to attack the patient’s problem.
 In addition to the “homework” that must be done out of the office, individuals who receive CBT are also subject to different types of exercises that seek to pinpoint the problem.
-For example, behavioral experiments, role playing and Socratic questioning can all be a part of CBT.
+For example, behavioral experiments, role-playing, and Socratic questioning can all be a part of CBT.

 The ultimate goal of CBT is to highlight the issues underlying a given disorder, then provide the individual with new ways to quell their issues.
 However, CBT doesn’t delve into the past in the manner of other therapies.
 Instead, the focus is on the thought patterns that lead individuals to engage in destructive behaviors or thoughts.
 In the end, those thought processes are completely overhauled, with the negative impulses removed and more positive and wholesome activities coming in to take their place.